-The linoleic acid in sunflower and soybean oil promotes inflammation by altering the omega-6 to 3 ratio; this has been shown to increase the prevalence of IBD.
+The linoleic acid in sunflower and soybean oil promote inflammation by altering the omega-6 to 3 ratio; this has been shown to increase the prevalence of IBD and prostatitis.

 A diet high in linoleic acid has long been connected to inflammatory bowel disease; yet it is an "essential" fatty acid.
-We cannot live without it.
+We cannot live without this nutrient; but is it too much of a good thing?

 Linoleic acid is an essential fatty acid.
 Human bodies cannot synthesise it and so it must be obtained from our food.
-It forms an extremely important part of cell membranes, controlling the movement of water across the skin barrier in particular.
+It forms an integral part of cell membranes, controlling the movement of water across the skin barrier in particular.

 The Greek omega symbol is often used; thus Ω-3.

-Be careful not to confuse linoleic acid with linolenic; they are poles apart.
+Be careful not to confuse linoleic acid with its excellent sister.

 58g of total PUFAs/100g